Wednesday, December 24, 2008

 This is the edge of our pond.
 All that mushed down stuff?
 It used to be standing straight up, about 3 feet tall.

+And this is what is now inside our pond, along with the goldfish, the occasional duck, and who knows what else.
+Yes, those would be garbage cans.
+Lots of garbage cans.
+There was more, but you can't see them in the reflection.
 This is one of the trees that fell at the entrance to the apartments.
 I think that at one point, it was blocking the road, but they moved it.
 Which is good, because it's the only road in and out of the apartments.

 This is what's left of that tree.
 It's a good thing that it feel the way it did, because there are some power lines nearby.
 Also, this is just a cool picture.